Ethics, The WHO Code, & Me - 1 E-CERP

-Stephanie Hutchinson, MBA, BS, IBCLC Stephanie Hutchinson is an International Board Certified Lactation Consultant (IBCLC) who lives in southeast Ohio with her two daughters.
+Stephanie Hutchinson, MBA, BS, IBCLC Stephanie Hutchinson is an International Board Certified Lactation Consultant (IBCLC) who lives in southeast Ohio with her two daughters and her wife.
 She founded the Appalachian Breastfeeding Network in May of 2016.
 Stephanie started in lactation in WIC in 2010.
 She has since worked in a hospital setting.
-Stephanie now owns a private practice and heads the lactation education program at Pediatric Products in Cincinnati, Ohio.
+Stephanie now owns a private practice called Rainbow Mountain Lactation.
 Stephanie regularly speaks on Appalachian Breastfeeding Network's behalf to raise awareness to Appalachian culture and barriers that prevent mothers and parents to achieve their breastfeeding goals.
 Some initiatives she is working on can be found at http://www.appalachianbreastfeedingnetwork.org

 Dawn Kersula, MA, RN, LCCE, FACCE, IBCLC Dawn has been helping babies breastfeed since 1983.
 She began as a La Leche League Leader, became a Lamaze Certified Childbirth Educator in 1989, the second IBCLC in the state of Vermont in 1992, and still couldn’t get enough – so she went to nursing school.
 Dawn is the Perinatal Specialist at a community hospital in southern Vermont, and spent nine years talking about breastfeeding nationwide for PESI Healthcare.
 Her Masters thesis looked at the transition to motherhood after a difficult birth experience.
 She serves as President of the Vermont Lactation Consultant Association and blogs regularly at http://www.bmhvt.org/category/baby-steps/.